 Sign up to receive weekly updates and other publications and request to have posting rights to share information with each other.

-Edinburgh and South East Scotland City Region Deal
+Edinburgh and South East Scotland City Region Deal has been signed

 Grow with bespoke support for recruitment, training and business growth.

 The Recruitment and Skills Centre at Fort Kinnaird supports businesses in the retail park and surrounding areas with recruitment, help with staff training needs and workforce development.

 Details of the range of recruitment support and incentives available to employers.

 The JUFJ Youth Employment Strategy and the Partnership created to support initiatives helping young people in Edinburgh.

 Caselink is the Management Information System used to support the delivery of employability support in Edinburgh and Midlothian.